TheRickshaw Run Sri Lanka

 Petrol's cheap, around 50 English pence per litre.

 You can get a rough idea of prices in Sri Lanka Here.

 A once state-of-the-art three-wheeled Bajaj auto-rickshaw, with all the paperwork necessary for you to take it on public roads.

-Two days of test driving, pimping, mechanical sessions and a Q&A evening for you to familiarise yourself with your vehicle and what you are about to take on.
+A full day of test driving, pimping, mechanical sessions and a Q&A evening for you to familiarise yourself with your vehicle and what you are about to take on.